-There is also the closely related but in general different notion of an indecomposable representation?.
+Notice that there is also the closely related but in general different notion of an indecomposable representation.
 Every irrep is indecomposable, but the converse may fail.

-A representation that has proper nontrivial subrepresentations but can not be decomposed into a direct sum of such representations is indecomposable but still reducible.
+A representation that has proper nontrivial subrepresentations but can not be decomposed into a direct sum of such representations is an indecomposable representation but still reducible.